Copyright 1994 - 2018 Bill's Bible Basics

 Psalms 119:59, KJV

-If we walk in the ways of the Lord, not only can we walk, but we can run!
-And not only can we run, but we can fly in the Spirit!
-It is similar to these guys who jump off of high hills or cliffs with their gliders.
-You have to start off slow, make a run for it, and then off you go soaring in the Spirit!
+In fact, if we walk in the ways of the Lord, not only can we walk, but we can run as well.
+Not only can we run, but we can fly in the Spirit!
+It is similar to those crazy people who like to jump off of high hills or cliffs with their gliders.
+With us, we have to start off slow, make a run for it, and then off we go soaring in the Spirit!
 That's how I feel sometimes when I write these articles.
-I'll start off slow, but as I keep going, the Lord just shows me deeper and more profound connections which just send me soaring high in the Spirit:
+I will start off slow.
+But as I keep going and keep writing and keep studying the Bible, the Lord just shows me deeper and more profound connections which just send me soaring high in the Spirit.
+Consider the following verses:

 "I will run the way of thy commandments, when thou shalt enlarge my heart."